Recommendations To Enhance Information and Communications Technology (ICT) Aspects of U.S. International Disaster Response

 OBJECTIVE 4: Improve communication and information flows regarding use of ICTs during an international disaster.

-ICTs are a tool to facilitate the collection and dissemination of critical information between key personnel and citizens during a disaster.
+ICTs are a tool to facilitate the collection and dissemination of critical information during a disaster.
 ICTs in themselves are critical; however, issues related to personnel and process can be significant barriers to the effective and efficient flow of information between parties during a disaster.
 By working in advance to identify key points of contact and establish relationships, the USG can help alleviate barriers related to a lack of information about network status, ICT and personnel requirements, or licensing or import rules that are often most needed following a disaster.

-Recommendation 4.1: In anticipation of emergencies, the USG should develop relationships with, and maintain Points of Contact lists of, foreign officials, particularly those responsible for ICTs, disaster preparedness and response, and the operation of ICT-related critical infrastructure and key resources.
+Recommendation 4.1: In anticipation of emergencies, the USG should develop relationships with, and maintain up-to-date Points of Contact lists of, foreign officials, particularly those responsible for ICTs, disaster preparedness and response, and the operation of ICT-related critical infrastructure and key resources.
 These relationships and contact lists could be maintained with support of U.S. Embassy officials who likely would have more frequent interaction with relevant host nation officials.

 The USG should provide preparedness support via information resources and training as described in Recommendations 1.1 and 1.2, and provide private sector and NGO responders with critical information during a disaster such as the ICT capabilities of the affected country; available logistics resources; and immigration, customs, and security contacts, rules, and special emergency procedures.
 Ideally this would be completed as part of Preparedness so that outreach can be conducted quickly during the Response phase.
 If such relationships or contact lists have not been established in advance, the USG should work through appropriate channels quickly to establish host government contacts at the time of a disaster.

-Recommendation 4.2: USG should identify a common interface point(s) that can field questions from private, public and, NGO ICT providers, and collect information from the host nation for dissemination to private, public and NGO ICT providers.
+Recommendation 4.2: USG should maintain a common interface point(s) that can field questions from private, public and, NGO ICT providers, and collect information from the host nation for dissemination to private, public and NGO ICT providers.
 This interface point, such as a particular USG agency, should publicly identify particular individuals tasked with this role on the first day following an emergency.

 Having an identified liaison can address a common challenge that private, public and NGO ICT providers encounter in identifying and navigating multiple agency contacts within USG.
 This USG interface point would triage requests from private, public and NGO representatives and ensure that they are delivered to the appropriate point of contact within the USG, host nation or even the UN-developed Cluster.
 In some cases, the USG could also simply act as an information bridge between requesting organizations that may be in a position to assist each other.